SPAAM-community/AncientMetagenomeDir/ancientmetagenome-environmental/README.md

 - Sediment only
 - Depth of sample from top of sequence (cm)
 - If reported as a range (e.g. 130-132 cm), take approximate mid-point
-- Use NA if not a sequence (e.g. from an open site)
+- Use NA if not a sequence (e.g. from surface of an open site)

 ## sample_name